 - To ensure that all students make maximum progress.
-The successful candidate will work closely with senior colleagues both academically and pastorally to ensure this. - To support and challenge students as necessary and achieve optimum levels of engagement with school life. - To support and challenge members of the department as necessary thus ensuring that the student experience and progress is maximised. - To help maximise student attendance by the department delivering creative, innovative and rewarding lessons. - To role model excellent practices, actively encouraging other members of the department to do the same, going 'above and beyond', intervening with students outside the curriculum so they 'catch up' as quickly as possible.
+This particularly applies to pupil premium students and the successful candidate will work closely with the Assistant Headteacher pupil premium lead, in this regard. - To ensure students of all ages are supported and challenged as necessary and achieve optimum levels of engagement with school life. - To help maximise student attendance by the Resistant Materials department delivering creative, innovative and rewarding lessons. - To role model excellent practices and go 'above and beyond', intervening with students outside the curriculum so they 'catch up' as quickly as possible. - To support and challenge Heads of Year so that underachieving students have barriers removed from their learning and regularly show good learning behaviours including being properly equipped for lessons. - To effectively lead the Resistant Materials department so protocols are consistently followed e.g. deadlines are met, registers are taken, students' have challenging starter activities, the main parts of lessons involve students applying their newly acquired skills or knowledge regularly and expediently etc.

-- To support and challenge Heads of Year so that underachieving students have barriers removed from their learning and regularly show good learning behaviours including being properly equipped for lessons. - To effectively lead the department so protocols are consistently followed e.g. deadlines are met, registers are taken, iPads are dropped off at the front of the class at the start of each lesson, students' have challenging starter activities, the main parts of lessons involve students applying their newly acquired skills or knowledge regularly and expediently etc. - To ensure lessons are well planned and follow schemes of work with regular and consistent assessments providing students with high quality feedback which they are accountable for acting upon via DIRT marking. - To encourage a culture of shared practice where resources are shared, practices are discussed and peer lesson observations take place as detailed in the curriculum schedule. - To communicate with parents on a range of issues.
-This particularly applies where students have achieved well and recognition is warranted through praise to their families.
-Communication regarding a lack of progress in the curriculum is equally important with the necessary intervention strategies being clearly explained and implemented to all concerned. - To communicate appropriate information to teaching and support staff. - To contribute to a confidential record of issues affecting the educational progress of students. - To be highly visible and a point of contact for students. - To keep abreast of national developments in specifications, examination requirements and teaching processes within the Department. - Produce well informed imaginative and focussed schemes of work that not only fulfil specification requirements but also provide optimum differentiated challenge to enable students to fulfil their potential. - Regularly review the specification(s) taught, initiating and leading change as required.
+- To ensure lessons are well planned and follow schemes of work with regular and consistent assessments providing students with high quality feedback which they are accountable for acting upon via DIRT marking. - To encourage a culture of shared practice in the Resistant Materials department where resources are shared, practices are discussed and peer lesson observations take place on a regular basis; typically, half termly. - To communicate with parents on a range of issues, particularly where students are underachieving. - To communicate appropriate information to teaching and support staff. - To contribute to a confidential record of issues affecting the educational progress of students. - To be highly visible and a point of contact for students. - To keep abreast of national developments including specifications, examination requirements and teaching processes within the department. - Regularly review specification taught, initiating and leading change as required, thereby ensuring that students within the Resistant Materials department follow appropriate specifications and schemes of work that meet legal requirements and provide challenge to enable pupils to fulfil their potential.